 - file and directory existence testing

-- file modification time
+- file size and modification time

-- file deleting
+- file copying, renaming, and deleting

 - querying and changing the current working directory

-- directory creation
+- directory creating and deleting

 - current date and time